Sharonwanjiru392/AirBnB_clone_v3/README.md

 This project has been done by Sharon Wanjiru and Callistus Namurende.

-0x02.
-AirBnB clone - MySQL
+0x05.
+AirBnB clone - RESTful API

 0. Fork me if you can!